-Very recently I came across Dr. John Assaraf teaching video “How to set and achieve any goal you have in your life.”
-And he said that our beliefs have so much impact on whether or not we will achieve our goals we have set to achieve in life.
-He insisted that our beliefs and behaviors must be in line with achieving our goals to actually achieve them.
+Very recently I came across Dr. John Assaraf teaching video “How to set and achieve any goal you have in your life?”
+And he said that our beliefs have so much impact on whether or not we will achieve the goals we have set to achieve in life.
+He insisted that our beliefs and behaviors must be in line with our goals to actually achieve them.

 Basically according to him, there are two types of beliefs;

 - Explicit Beliefs

 These are type of beliefs that we usually say to each other; I believe I can achieve that, I believe I deserve success, I believe I can lose weight.
 They are external beliefs.
 We declare them, we talk about them, and we tell other people about them.
-They are the ones that people can see from the outside.
-But what Dr. Assaraf has found is that, explicit beliefs are not the type of beliefs that drive our habits or behaviors.
+They are the ones that are shallow that we display outside.
+But what Dr. Assaraf has found out is that, explicit beliefs are not the type of beliefs that drive our habits or behaviors.

 - Implicit Beliefs

 They are what underneath the surface.
 Implicit beliefs are those beliefs underneath when we are speaking with our friends or telling other people what we believe on the surface.
 They are what we think about in secret.
 They are what we think about ourselves.
-For examples; Am I smart enough?
+For example; Am I smart enough?
 Am I good enough?
 Do I deserve success?
 Do I really know what to do?
 Can I really do this?
 What if I try my hardest and fail?
 All of these can reveal types of implicit beliefs or underneath beliefs that we may be thinking sometimes about ourselves.

 If we don’t set our implicit beliefs right, we will have doubts about ourselves.
 We will have doubts in our abilities, in possibilities, and whether we are smart or good enough.
 We will start questioning whether we are doing things right.